Written by

 Why does my MacBook keep restarting?

-Your MacBook that keeps restarting over and over after sleep or simply during startup shows that there's a kernel panic issue.
+Your MacBook that keeps restarting over and over after sleep or simply during startup shows that there's a kernel panic issue and your Mac is stuck in a boot loop.
 And the kernel is what matters.
 Some Mac users encounter the Mac kernel panic and restart while in sleep on macOS Ventura.

 Simply speaking, the kernel is at the core of an operating system.
 So, this issue is mostly caused by software issues.
 For example, conflicts between the system and certain software or system crash.
 But at times, hardware problems are also the culprits.